Link us!

 Universal Pictures

-They even have a photo of him without the mask right on the video
+In the days of videotape, they even had a photo of him without the mask right on the box cover.

 Such marketing - so very poor.